Shiigu/quake1randomizer/README.md

 |Small|50%|65%|70%|75%|80%|100%|
 |Big|50%|35%|30%|25%|20%|0%|

-Exclusive to Endless Castle Mode, there's a chance that the Pickup will be removed from the level altogether.
+Exclusive to Endless Castle Mode, there's a chance that the Ammo Pack will be removed from the level altogether.
 This applies before calculating the aforementioned odds:

 |-|Easy Odds|Normal Odds|Hard Odds|Nightmare Odds|Super Nightmare Odds|Unfair Odds|
 |----|----|----|----|----|----|----|